Circle Limit 4 -- Heaven and Hell by M.C.Escher 1960

 like the distortion of the size of Greenland on a Mercator map in an atlas.

-the tip of the angel's feet, and the two tips of her wings.
+the tip of the angel's feet, and the 2 tips of her wings.

-the total number of angels and devils that meet at that point.
+the total number of angels and devils that meet at that vertex.

-are 6 angels and devils coming into that point and so the angle at
+angels and devils coming into that point and so the angle at that point is

-- Lines should preserve symmetry, so they should cut creatures
+Lines should preserve symmetry, so they should cut creatures in half (like

 Draw at least five "lines".

 Note: To draw an arc, use the pointer tool to choose 3 points

 that you have created, and then under Construct, release on

 - In perspective drawing, lines that are parallel in the real world instersect in a vanishing point.
 In Escher's work, parallels behave differently.
 They